ci-blox/Ignition-Go/README.md

-# ignition-go
+# Ignition Go
-Codeigniter Modular App Building Framework - create and reuse "blox"
+A Modular App Building Framework - create and reuse "blox" to build enterprise class web applications

-### Coming soon!
+- uses Codeigniter 3.x and Bootstrap 3.x
+- can be used as a quickstart project starter/boilerplate
+- *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
+Ignition Go will include a web-based generator.

+### Coming soon (alpha in February 2016), contact us to help build the most amazing web app builder ever!
-Please contact me to help, I'm hoping to build a team of master "blox ignitians".
+Please contact me to help, I'm hoping to build a team of master "Blox Ignitians".
-Planned "blox" include bulk emailer, dashboard, report manager, and many more!!!
+Planned example "blox" include bulk emailer, dashboard, report manager, and many more!!!

 ### Server Requirements (Preferred)